 This heater has a pilot with an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS/pilot shuts off the heater if there is not enough fresh air.

 PIEZO IGNITION SYSTEM

 This heater is equipped with an electronic piezo control system.
-This system requires AAA batteries (provided).
+This system requires one (1) AAA battery (provided).